top of page

 Wildlife in EECEP

 Over 40 species of mammals have been recorded in scientific camera trap surveys led by community members and outside scientists.
-Compare that with Mehao Wildlife Sanctuary, which lies right next-door and is 4 times larger than EECEP, where similar camera trapping surveys conducted by the Wildlife Institute of India revealed merely 23 species of mammals.
+Compare that with the state protected Mehao Wildlife Sanctuary, which lies right next-door and is 4 times larger than EECEP, where similar camera trapping surveys conducted by the Wildlife Institute of India revealed merely 23 species of mammals.
 EECEP has flourishing populations of globally endangered species such as......

 Clouded Leopards